-The area is well-known for its food as it has a Mediterranean flair with its palms, figs, and citrus tastes.
+The area is well-known for its food, as it has a Mediterranean flair with its palms, figs, and citrus tastes.

 Those who come here will often rent a boat to see Lake Lugano.
 This gives them a panoramic view of Monte San Salvatore’s snow-capped peaks.

+Well, its quirkiness doesn’t end there.
 Gruyeres is one of the top popular places in Switzerland due to its connection to the well-known Gruyere cheese.

 So make sure to enjoy a cheese fondue for lunch to get into the atmosphere of all things cheesy.

+The best way to visit this town is on a day trip from Geneva.
 You can read more about a day trip to Gruyere on our blog.